 A Community of Foreign Affairs Professionals

 The Delta Phi Epsilon Foreign Affairs Council is the policy forum, alumni network, and charitable fund for the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority.
 The Council brings together individuals from business, government, and academia to hold regular events for members and the general public, publish articles and reports to inform foreign policy decision-making, and support international affairs education through grant and scholarship programs.
-Based in Washington, DC, the Society is an independent 501(c)(3) organization.
+Based in Washington, DC, the Council is an independent 501(c)(3) organization.

 The Council advances its mission through a range of public and private programming, including:

 - Policy Forums: The Council’s programming includes expert lectures, roundtables, and debates on key questions and current events in international relations.

 - Annual Symposium: Each year, members gather to present research on topics including international business, law, comparative politics, and foreign languages and cultures.
 The proceedings of the symposium are made publicly available through a special edition of The Phoenician: The Delta Phi Epsilon Journal of Foreign Affairs.

 - Networking Events: As part of its efforts to promote fellowship among practitioners and scholars, the Council hosts closed-door events for members.

 - Expert Testimony: The Council’s members provide relevant data and international relations research to federal administrative agencies, courts, and intergovernmental organizations.

 - Scholarships and Grants: The Council supports the study of foreign affairs through a variety of merit- and need-based grant and scholarship programs, including an annual paper competition as part of the Council symposium.

 - The Phoenician: The Phoenician is the Council’s peer-reviewed journal.
 Published biannually, the journal features work by members and guest contributors on current topics in foreign policy.
 The Journal also offers publishing opportunities to the next generation of practitioners through regularly featured student notes.